ylxdzsw/ylxdzsw.github.io/_posts/data-analysis/2019-12-a-container-for-data-analysis/main.md

 ### Building the container

-First choice is what container containerization technology to use.
-Most popular ones include `LXC` and `docker`, but I decided to use `systemd-container` because
+First decision is what container containerization technology to use.
+Most popular choices include `LXC` and `docker`, but I prefer to use `systemd-container` because

-0. It is installed by default in Arch, so no additional package need to be installed in the host.
+0. It is installed by default on Arch, so no additional package need to be installed on the host.
 0. It is just a plain directory of a rootfs, which makes debugging or modification from host extreamly easy.
 0. Being a plain rootfs also means it can be used without `systemd-container` and even without root access.

 The next step is to select a distro.
 Arch is the first comes to my mind of course.
 However, `pacman` is too big for a container.
 Another problem is that Arch packages often comes with "devel" files like headers and docs, which my container doesn't need.
 Thus I turned to Alpine.
-Using musl rather than glibc really made some trubles first, but I got smaller image as return.
+Using musl rather than glibc really made some trubles first, but I got a much smaller image as return.

 Making the image is really easy.
-First, find the url of "Mini Root Filesystem" from the [website](https://alpinelinux.org/downloads/), then run the following command to pull it.
+First, find the url of "Mini Root Filesystem" from the [Alpine website](https://alpinelinux.org/downloads/), then run the following command to pull it.

 ```
 sudo machinectl pull-tar --verify=checksum http://dl-cdn.alpinelinux.org/alpine/v3.10/releases/x86_64/alpine-minirootfs-3.10.3-x86_64.tar.gz alpine